taymuur/Bytewise-DataScience/Final Project/Data Scientists' Salary/README.md

 ## Model Evaluation

-The Random Forest model far outperformed the other approaches on the test and validation sets.
+The Random Forest model, with `criterion='mse'` and `n_estimators=60`, far outperformed the other approaches on the test and validation sets.

 * Random Forest: MAE = 11.22
 * Linear Regression: MAE = 18.86
 * Lasso Regression: MAE = 19.67